wicketbr/BandTogether/README.md

 that information in the console with a link that can be opened by pressing CTRL+click.

+NOTE: The embeded YouTube player may not work when using the local IP address if you are using a non-routable IP address (eg: 192.168.x.x).
+In those cases you should use the hostname of the computer running the app instead of the IP address.

 You can point to an alertnate location for your data by modifying the shortcut used to start the application executable and adding -f PATH to the end of the command line.
 For example, if you have all your data in C:\MyBandData you would add -f C:\MyBandData.